revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JUnit.md

 ---

 18. What is JUnit Test Fixture?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-The fixture is a fixed state of a set of objects used as a baseline for running tests.
-The purpose of a test fixture is to ensure that there is a well-known and fixed environment in which tests are run so that results are repeatable.
-It includes the following methods −
+The fixture is a fixed state of a set of objects used as a baseline for running tests.The purpose of a test fixture is to ensure that there is a well-known and fixed environment in which tests are run so that results are repeatable.It includes the following methods −

 `setUp()` method which runs before every test invocation.
 `tearDown()` method which runs after every test method.